student-AnkitaJadhav/project2/README.md

 # New Project
-This repo was created from the local system.
+This project was created from the local system.